Improving Rural Livelihoods and Environments in Developing Countries

 Accordingly they are seeking an extension to the project to:

-A study trip to Australia in 2015 for eight visitors from four African countries (Zimbabwe, Kenya, Tanzania and Ethiopa) hosted by the National Centre for Engineering in Agriculture (NCEA), University of Southern Queensland.
+A study trip to Australia in 2015 for eight visitors from four African countries (Zimbabwe, Kenya, Tanzania and Ethiopia) hosted by the National Centre for Engineering in Agriculture (NCEA), University of Southern Queensland.

 The development of a FACASI designed Zimbabwe hybrid 2WT.